Longfellow, Minneapolis: Attractions

-Purple Rain house of “The Kid” is located on Snelling Avenue.
+Purple Rain house of "The Kid" is located on Snelling Avenue.
 It was used for exterior scenes in the movie.
 The house, purchased by Prince eight months before his death and owned by his estate, is a popular tourist destination for fans of the movie.

-Shopping Districts
+The Metro Blue Line serves Longfellow, running along its western/southwestern border.

 Minnehaha Mile is a street containing nine antique, vintage, retro, and secondhand shops, more than any other commercial corridor in the state of Minnesota.

-East Lake Street is a commercial corridor that hosts an extraordinary collection of restaurants that serve foods from around the world and unique shopping & business venues.
+East Lake Street is a commercial corridor that hosts a collection of restaurants that serve foods from around the world and unique shopping & business venues.